Loikas/MinecraftPlugins/README.md

 -ee.command.creative
 To allow players to go in creative easier using /ee

+## Easy to look at recipes and change things
 Take an easy look at the recipes of both custom and vanilla enchantment recipes using the interactive gui you get with /ee recipes